Google to shut down mobile Shopping app in June

-San Francisco: Google has announced to shut down its mobile shopping app for both iOS and Android devices by June this year.
+San Francisco, April 12 (IANS) Google has announced to shut down its mobile shopping app for both iOS and Android devices by June this year.

 The mobile shopping app will, however, be available on the desktop (web) version.
 It means that shopping.google.com website will remain active.